tetzank/homepage/content/posts/self-made-karaoke.md

 The subtitle format for HTML5 is [WebVTT](https://w3c.github.io/webvtt/).
 The specification is still just a draft and not done yet.
-Even more problematic, browser support is lacking a lot of the more interesting features like proper time tag support.
+Even more problematic, browser support is lacking a lot of the more interesting features like proper time-tag support.
 Styling with CSS is also hit and miss.
 It might work with some browsers but not with others.
+Therefore, I will focus only on the basic functionality which has support in all modern browsers.

 Like all web standard formats, WebVTT is a text format and can be created with any text editor.
 Here is a basic example.